dimfeld/unwebhook/README.md

 ```

 #### PerCommit
 If this value is `true`, the hook will be run once for each commit in a push event, with the current commit exposed in the templating system as `.commit`.
-A hook comfigured like this will not run anything for an event with no commits.
+A hook configured like this will not run anything for an event with no commits.

 If the value is `false`, the hook is run once per event.